Elaine-904/JavaScriptlittleproject/README.md

 # javascriptlibrary-- digital PIN generator
 ### Info
-The library should export a function that returns a batch of 1,000 PIN codes in random order Each PIN code in the batch should be unique
+The library export a function that returns a batch of 1,000 PIN codes in random order Each PIN code in the batch should be unique
 Each PIN should be:
-i.
-4 digits long
+1. 4 digits long
-ii. same to consecutive digits iii. incremental three consecutive digits
+2. same to consecutive digits
+3. incremental three consecutive digits

+### Component

+go to main.html file, and open it in browser